-You will see the highlights of Belgrade such as the Temple of Saint Sava, the Belgrade Fortress, the Town Hall and the Parliament.
-We will stroll through the pedestrian zone in the old town, visit some secret gems of Belgrade and see different neighbourhoods.
-At the end of your customised Belgrade Layover tour, we will drive you back to the airport in time to meet your next flight.
+You will see Belgrade's highlights, such as the Temple of Saint Sava, the Belgrade Fortress, the Town Hall, and the Parliament.
+We will stroll through the old town's pedestrian zone, visit some secret gems of Belgrade, and see different neighborhoods.
+At the end of your customized Belgrade Layover tour, we will drive you back to the airport in time to meet your next flight.

-We would stroll through less visited, but interesting neighbourhoods in search of the pearls of Serbian architecture, or visit Belgrade's Old Cemetery and hear the stories of Belgraders and some notable families throughout centuries.
+We would stroll through less visited but attractive neighborhoods in search of Serbian pearls of architecture, or visit Belgrade's Old Cemetery and hear the stories of Belgraders and some notable families throughout centuries.